 After you graduate, you have to join the workforce.
 Lucky for you, there’s tons of entry level accounting jobs out there in either public or private firms or in an accounting department for any business.
 This will get you started in the world of accounting and believe me, you’re going to be put to work!
 Once you get started, you’ll be knee-deep in it, toiling away but gaining valuable experience that will often be aligned with one or more sections of the CPA Exam.
 So don’t look at it as time wasted.
 And you’ll see if you’ve the stomach for accounting in general.

 If you join the workforce by working for a large private firm, you might even be so lucky as to get your CPA Exam fees and even study materials covered by the firm.
 Even public firms, have plenty of reimbursement programs or scholarships available for the struggling fledgling accountant.

 Look, there’s no way around this.
 You have to get a review course, and you want to get one that suits your learning style.
 And if you somehow got through all that schooling without figuring out your preferred learning style, you should definitely figure that out.
 It’ll help you cut down the amount time you’ll need to study for the CPA Exam.
 Which is crucial, because if you’re like most of us who’ve successfully passed the CPA, you’re likely holding down a 50 hour work week, making efficiency the key to success.

 After you know what style of learning is best suited for you, read through my reviews of the top 7 CPA Exam review courses to find the one that’s going to help you pass the exam.
 I had to figure all this out the hard way, which is why I’ve tried to compile everything you need to know to become a CPA.
 It’s a long and difficult path that’s full of sacrifice and tons of discipline, but believe me, it’s worth it.

-Don’t forget to check out my study guide to help you maximize your time and pass the CPA Exam on the first try!
+Don’t forget to check out my CPA study guide to supplement your review course studies so you can pass the CPA Exam on the first try!